GLoRE: Evaluating Logical Reasoning of Large Language Models: The GLoRE Dataset

 \subsection{True-or-False (Yes-or-No) Questions (TF)}

-The \textbf{FraCaS} test suite~\cite{Pulman1996UsingTF}, converted to RTE style by~\citet{maccartney-manning-2007-natural}, presents complex entailment problems involving multi-premised contexts.
-The original FraCas dataset is a three-way classification (``Yes'', ``No'', ``Don't know'') task.
+\textbf{FraCaS} test suite~\cite{Pulman1996UsingTF} presents complex entailment problems involving multi-premised contexts as a three-way classification task.
 The ability to determine entailment relationships in this context is closely tied to logical reasoning.
-Figure~\ref{fig:fracas} in Appendix~\ref{sec:appendix_a} illustrates an example.
-We convert the ``Don't know'' label into a single ``Neutral'' token.

-The \textbf{RuleTaker}~\cite{ijcai2020-537} dataset is a synthetic creation designed to examine the reasoning ability of transformer models~\cite{DBLP:journals/corr/VaswaniSPUJGKP17} over natural language rules.
+\textbf{RuleTaker}~\cite{ijcai2020-537} dataset is a synthetic creation designed to examine the reasoning ability of transformer models~\cite{DBLP:journals/corr/VaswaniSPUJGKP17} over natural language rules.
 This task explicitly targets logical reasoning by asking models to reason over a set of rules and facts to generate true-or-false responses as output.
-An example from the RuleTaker dataset is shown in Figure~\ref{fig:ruletaker} in Appendix~\ref{sec:appendix_a}.

-The \textbf{ProofWriter}~\cite{tafjord2021proofwriter} dataset generates sets of facts and rules.
-Each set is followed by questions, which can be proven true or false using proofs of various depths.
-Figure~\ref{fig:proofwriter} in Appendix~\ref{sec:appendix_a} presents an example from the ProofWriter dataset.
+\textbf{ProofWriter}~\cite{tafjord2021proofwriter} dataset generates sets of facts and rules, each followed by questions, which can be proven true or false using proofs of various depths.